chaseolsen/laravelsandbox/README.md

 * Artisan (To create controllers, migrations, and models)
 * Eloquent (For functionality to DB, rather than using queries, definitely a must have when deveoping within Laravel)
-* Tinker (Primarily for interaction with DB through my command line)
+* Tinker (Primarily for interaction with DB through the command line)